Signed in as:

 The band’s primary purpose is to honor fallen firefighters and law enforcement officers.
 This solemn mission guides their presence at memorials across the state and nation, including the Colorado Law Enforcement Memorial at Camp George West, the Colorado Fallen Firefighter Memorial in Lakewood, and the IAFF National Fallen Firefighter Memorial in Colorado Springs.
 In addition, the band participates in community events such as the Denver St. Patrick’s Day Parade and supports fundraising efforts throughout the year.
 While the band may occasionally perform at other public safety-related events, its core identity remains rooted in remembrance and service.

-The Colorado Emerald Society Pipe Band is not a teaching band.
+The Colorado Emerald Society Pipes and Drums Band is not a teaching band.
 All members are expected to arrive with prior piping or drumming experience, maintaining the high level of professionalism and musical excellence that defines the group.
 Rehearsals are held regularly throughout the metro area to ensure consistency and readiness for performances.

 The tradition of bagpipes within American public safety traces back to Irish immigrants who filled the early ranks of police and fire departments, bringing with them a rich musical heritage that remains deeply embedded today.
 The band carries this tradition forward with pride.